-Metro Cities' policies recognize that the state's prosperity and vitality depend significantly upon the economic strength of the metropolitan region, and that cities within the region play critical roles in fostering the economic development, job creation and business expansion that underpin the state's economic health.
+The state's prosperity and vitality depend significantly upon the economic strength of the metropolitan region, and cities within the region play critical roles in fostering the economic development, job creation and business expansion that underpin the state's economic health.
+Metro Cities supports the city Local Government Aid (LGA) program as a means of ensuring cities remain affordable places to live and work while meeting the public service needs of residents and businesses.